Welles Crowther

-Welles Remy Crowther (May 17, 1977 – September 11, 2001) was an American equities trader and volunteer firefighter known for saving as many as 18 lives during the September 11 attacks in New York City, during which he lost his own life.
+Welles Remy Crowther (May 17, 1977 – September 11, 2001) was an American equities trader known for heroically stepping in to save as many as 18 lives during the September 11 attacks in New York City, during which he lost his own life in the collapse of the World Trade Center's South Tower.
+In 2006, Crowther was posthumously named an Honorary FDNY firefighter.

 Early life

 Welles Remy Crowther was the first born of three children.
-His parents, Jefferson and Allison, raised him and his two sisters, Honor and Paige, in the New York City suburb of Nyack, New York.
+His parents, Jefferson and Alison, raised him and his two sisters, Honor and Paige, in the New York City suburb of Nyack, New York.
 Through his father, he was a grandson of Bosley Crowther, film critic of The New York Times from 1940 to 1967.
 As a child, Crowther saw his father getting dressed for church and wrapping a small comb in a blue or red bandana he kept in his right hip pocket.
 When Welles was six years old, his father gave him a red bandana that would become Crowther's trademark, one that Crowther would wear under all his sports uniforms in high school.

-At 16, Crowther joined his father as a volunteer firefighter, becoming a junior member of the Empire Hook and Ladder Company.
+At 16, Crowther joined his father as a volunteer firefighter, becoming a junior member of the Empire Hook and Ladder Company in Nyack.
 He later attended Boston College, where he played lacrosse.
 In 1999, Crowther graduated with honors with a degree in economics.
 He subsequently moved to New York City, taking a job as an equities trader for Sandler O'Neill and Partners, settling into an office on the 104th floor of the South Tower of the World Trade Center.
 He later entertained dreams of joining the FDNY, the FBI, or the CIA.